 Statement of Policy

 A. Satisfactory Academic Progress Standard.
-Academic progress for students receiving financial aid and Veterans’ Benefits will be assessed for all students after every term a student attempts to earn Excelsior College credit.
+Academic progress for students receiving financial aid and Veterans' Benefits will be assessed for all students after every term a student attempts to earn Excelsior University credit.
 This will ensure standards are met according to the following 4 measures:

-Minimum completion rate: A matriculated undergraduate or graduate student must maintain a minimum completion rate of two-thirds (67 percent) of the total Excelsior College credits attempted and transfer credits (accepted and applied to the degree).
-The completion ratio is often referred to as “pace” and is calculated by dividing the number of credits earned by a student by the number of credits attempted.
-This calculation excludes Excelsior College sources of credit which have been determined to have reached a predetermined age limit (varies by school and program) and are no longer applicable to a student’s degree program.
+Minimum completion rate: A matriculated undergraduate or graduate student must maintain a minimum completion rate of two-thirds (67 percent) of the total Excelsior University credits attempted and transfer credits (accepted and applied to the degree).
+The completion ratio is often referred to as "pace" and is calculated by dividing the number of credits earned by a student by the number of credits attempted.
+This calculation excludes Excelsior University sources of credit which have been determined to have reached a predetermined age limit (varies by school and program) and are no longer applicable to a student’s degree program.

 Maximum time frame to completion to maintain financial aid eligibility: In accordance with the federally mandated maximum time frame to complete the program or degree, a matriculated student must complete their educational program within a time frame not longer than 150 percent of the published length of the educational program, as measured by credits attempted and including transfer credits.
 For instance, a student must complete their program after attempting a maximum of 180 credit hours for a 120-credit program.
-Or, if a student has 60 credits remaining after their initial academic evaluation is completed, they must complete the degree from Excelsior College by the time they have attempted 90 credit hours.
+Or, if a student has 60 credits remaining after their initial academic evaluation is completed, they must complete the degree from Excelsior University by the time they have attempted 90 credit hours.
 Maximum time frame is different than time limitations for programs of study.
 Please refer to the school catalogs, for time limits in specific programs.